 - 1/4 tsp fresh ground cardamom — **Optional

 - Chocolate mold with deep-filling cavities (preferably conical, pyramid shaped or flat bottomed tear drop shaped).
 Chocolate molds with rather flat cavities/shapes aren’t desirable for this recipe.

-To Paint on the Modaks we need (**Optional)⇒ A clean, new and fine paint brush, 1/2 tsp cake icing (color of your choice).
+To Paint on the Modaks we need (**Optional)⇒ A clean, new and fine paint brush, 1/2 tsp melted white chocolate or white cake icing/frosting, and a few drops of gel color of choice.
 [I used what was available with me — 1/2 tsp of white cake icing + a few drops of Wilson’s Yellow gel food color]

 - Pound the nuts in a mortar and pestle and reduce them to a coarse mix.
 Chop the raisins or leave them whole if you prefer.